What is the PSA?

-The Public Safety Assessment is a risk assessment that provides judges with reliable and neutral information about defendants during the pretrial phase.
+Judges, attorneys, lawmakers and community leaders across the United States are working to create a fairer, more efficient criminal justice system for all defendants.
+The Public Safety Assessment is a pretrial risk assessment that provides judges with reliable and neutral information about defendants at the very start of a criminal proceeding.
 Judges use this data to inform their release decisions.

 The pretrial justice field is experiencing a landmark moment.
 Lawmakers around the country, encouraged by calls for reform from judges, prosecutors, public defenders, law enforcement, and advocacy groups, are enacting new policies and practices that address many of the ills of the current system.
 State legislatures are crafting legislation on the use of money bail, pretrial monitoring and supervision options, and speedy trial provisions.
 Police, prosecutors, and public defenders are asking tough questions about how lower-level crimes are charged and weighing potential alternatives.
 Advocacy groups are raising important questions regarding potential racial bias and racial disparities in the use of risk assessments.
 It is within this broader context that pretrial risk assessment can play an important role.

 Opportunities to improve the system exist throughout the pretrial phase, which begins the moment an officer encounters someone he suspects may be violating the law and ends when an individual is either released with no charges or charged and the case reaches a disposition.
 Law enforcement, prosecutors, and judges make many decisions during this period, and each has a significant impact on the individual they are interacting with.
 As such, there are many opportunities for these stakeholders to use their discretion to release people.